nwnxee/unified/Plugins/Mono/Documentation/README.md

 ## Limitations

-There is no support for StartingConditional scripts yet or hotloading.
+There is no support for hotloading yet.

 ## Environment Variables